deankoch/UYRW_data/NHDPlus.knit.md

 <a href="https://pubs.er.usgs.gov/publication/ofr20191096" target="_blank">available here</a>, and a
 <a href="https://tinyurl.com/y54rlqja" target="_blank">data dictionary here</a>.

-The `nhdplusTools` package can be used to fetch NHDPlus without having to navigate the USGS website.
-This script uses it to assemble some basic info on the hydrology of the UYR upstream of Big Timber, MT, and makes a plot of the watercourses of this watershed.
+The `nhdplusTools` package can be used to fetch NHDPlus products from the web without having to navigate the USGS website.
+We use it to assemble some basic info on the hydrology of the UYRW upstream of Big Timber, Montana.
+This script transforms that data into a more convenient format, and produces some plots giving an overview of the watershed.

 ## libraries
 If any of these CRAN packages are not installed on your machine, run `install.packages(...)` to get them